UnpixeltGuard/newBaldy/README.md

 !queue      (displays current queue sans the active song) !skip       (skips to the next song in queue)
-!shuffle    (adds 10 random songs to the queue and shuffles it)
+!shuffle    (adds 10 random songs to the queue and shuffles it) !library    (shows all currently downloaded songs) (allows to search for downloaded songs by title)

 as owner
 !shutdown   (shuts down bot on backend)